 I had arrived on the island the night before.
 When I got off the ferry, I was immediately greeted by friends.
 We did what friends working on an island do.
 We drank, and we drank some more, and eventually we ended up stealing a boat.
 Which we would argue was more like borrowing, since we fully intended to return it when we were done.
 It was a small thing, a metal skiff, meant to get a few folks from island to island when the rowboats wouldn't do.
 Nothing like the fine sailboats rich vacationers would moor in the harbor.

-Johnny, one of my buddies, sat at the engine, steering us out past the breakwater and into open ocean.
+Jonny, one of my buddies, sat at the engine, steering us out past the breakwater and into open ocean.
 I was drunk and bold and had absolutely no idea what I was going to do with the rest of my life but overjoyed to be back north after a brutal August in Washington.
 I stood at the bow, hands wrapped around a rope, laughing as our metal skiff bounced off the waves — which, as my buddy Dave pointed out, were pretty choppy tonight and maybe it’d be best if I sat down.
 Not to mention the water had made the metal slippery and my cowboy boots weren't helping any.

 I don't remember my face bouncing off the bow of the boat, or falling backward, or my friends cutting the engine.
 I was just looking at the ocean one minute and the next, I was staring up at the stars, my back damp, somehow flush with the bottom of the boat.
 I sat up and felt blood warming my mouth and the front of my shirt.
-Johnny asked if I was okay and I smiled at the absurdity of the question.
+Jonny asked if I was okay and I smiled at the absurdity of the question.

 "Fuck, man,” said Dave.
 My front tooth, which was already fake thanks to a fight with a redheaded kid named Paul in the fourth grade, was gone, leaving behind a black, blood-edged hole.

 Under the full moon, we searched the murky water at the bottom of the boat for my tooth and couldn’t find a damn thing.
 Finally, we gave up and decided this was perhaps a sign to head for shore.
-Johnny gunned the engine.
+Jonny gunned the engine.
 Slowly, the skiff crept back toward the dock.

 The general consensus was that I should hide the injury until the next day.
 While staff didn’t get official health insurance, there was a pool of money we all paid into that was used to cover on-the-job injuries, should they arise (which they inevitably did).
 I’d been paying into that pool since I was 16.
 As for the fact that I wasn’t at work when I got hurt — rather, I had been drunk on a stolen boat — that just seemed like a technicality.